sararselitsky/tDRmapper/README.md

 tRNA-derived RNAs have unique features that limit the utility of conventional alignment tools and quantification methods. *tDRmapper* is a tool for mapping, naming, and quantifying tDRs while annotating and quantifying mismatches and deletions.

 *tDRmapper* was designed specifically for trimmed human small RNA-seq data (single-end, 50x) generated on the Illumina sequencing platform using cDNA libraries that were prepared using the Illumina TruSeq protocol.

+More details can be found in article: http://www.biomedcentral.com/1471-2105/16/354

 #**Quick run**